 All marine habitats and benthic species are considered to have a resistance of 'None' to this pressure and to be unable to recover from a permanent loss of habitat (resilience is 'Very Low').
-Sensitivity within the direct spatial footprint of this pressure is therefore 'High'.
-Although no specific evidence is described confidence in this assessment is 'High', due to the incontrovertible nature of this pressure.
+Sensitivity within the direct spatial footprint of this pressure is, therefore 'High'.
+Although no specific evidence is described confidence in this assessment is 'High', due to the incontrovertible

-Physical change (to another seabed type)
+Physical change (to None Very Low High another seabed type)

-None Q: High A: High C: High Very Low Q: High A: High C: High
+Q: High A: High C: High High A: High C

-This biotope is characterized by the hard rock substratum to which the characterizing and associated species can firmly attach.
+This biotope is characterized by the hard rock substratum (boulders, cobbles, and pebbles) to which the characterizing and associated species can firmly attach.
 Changes to a sedimentary habitat or an artificial substratum would significantly alter the character of the biotope through the loss of habitat.